o2r-project/api/docs/job.md

 Lists jobs with filtering and pagination, returning up to 100 results by default.

-Results will be sorted by descending date of last change.
+Results are be sorted by descending date of last change.
 The content of the response can be limited to certain properties of each result by providing a list of fields, i.e. the parameter `fields`.

 Results can be filtered: